oxayavongsa/aai-590-capstone-mental-health/README.md

 ## 🙌 Acknowledgements

-- This capstone was completed as part of the AAI-590 course.
+- This capstone was completed in AAI-590 within the Shiley-Marcos School of Engineering at the University of San Diego.
-- Credit to all contributors and team members involved in model development and UI implementation.
+- Team: Outhai Xayavongsa (Team Lead), Aaron Ramirez (Tech Lead), and Prema Mallikarjunan.
+- We thank Professor Anna Marbut for her guidance and mentorship.